mooseburger/AEEIncidents/README.md

     Run electricBreakdowns.py to get the latest breakdowns from the AEE's web service and insert them into the database.

-    Run postToTwitter.py to read post new breakdown reports to your twitter feed.
+    Run postToTwitter.py to post new breakdown reports to your twitter feed.

     Send an SMS to 571-414-0557 containing a town (municipio) and an area, separated by comma, to receive an electric breakdown report for your area.